 Nikola Deretic Byrne Creek

-Nikola personifies the combination of academic excellence, character, and community service that Byrne Creek Students are known for and has earned an academic award as one of the top scholars annually since grade 7.
-Since grade 10, he has earned 100% in ten courses, including AP Biology, Calculus and Physics.
-His average mark of his best 13 courses was over 99%.
-Additionally, he achieved 15 individual subject awards.
+Nikola Deretic personifies the combination of academic excellence, character, and community service that Byrne Creek students are known for.
+Since grade 7, Nikola has earned an annual academic award as one of the top scholars and since grade 10, he has earned 100% in ten courses, including AP Biology, Calculus and Physics.
+His average mark of his best 13 courses was over 99%, and he achieved 15 individual subject awards.

-Nikola won numerous district and community scholarships, and several major scholarships, including McGill University’s $26,000 entrance scholarship.
-Nikola is currently attending UBC in the Faculty of Science with plans to become a medical researcher.
+Nikola won numerous district and community scholarships, including McGill University’s $26,000 entrance scholarship.
+He is currently attending the Univerity of British Columbia in the Faculty of Science, and plans to become a medical researcher.

 Natalie Warkentin Cariboo Hill